 Recently at the gym, I started talking with a college student.
 “You spoke at my school’s chapel, right?” he asked.
 I said yes, and we fell into some theological dialogue.
 After a minute or two, I could tell that his pressing concern was rising to the surface: “Honestly, I don’t feel God,” he shared.

 How to React to the Words “I Don’t Feel God”

-“So, I guess the thing I keep coming back to is, everyone else seems to feel God, whether they’re feeling His presence, or they just have some emotion which I’ve never had.”
+“So, I guess the thing I keep coming back to is, everyone else seems to feel God, whether they’re feeling his presence, or they just have some emotion which I’ve never had.”

+Theology also takes time to build to an emotional crescendo.
 Or at least, that’s been my experience.
-I could have tried to squeeze the tears out all those years ago, and I did try, but they would have been false tears.
-What I have found is that my emotion has followed truth.
-The more I learn, the more I feel in regard to Jesus and His relevance in my life.
+All those years ago, I could’ve tried to squeeze the tears out, and I did try.
+But they would’ve been false tears.
+I’ve found that my emotion has followed truth.
+The more I learn, the more I feel in regard to Jesus and his relevance in my life.